 For beginners, we believe web applications are the best place to start for a variety of reasons:

-Ruby on Rails is the best way for beginners to learn how to build their own web applications; Rails has all the power, agility, and robustness needed to power the top websites on the planet.
+Ruby on Rails is the best way for beginners to learn how to build web applications.
+Ruby is a language designed for "developer happiness", unlike most languages that force humans to contort themselves to the needs of the computer.
+At the same time, Rails has all the power, agility, and robustness needed to power sites like The New York Times, GitHub, and Twitter.